Fobri/Terraxel-Unity/README.md

 - Burst compiled Transvoxel implementation using Unity Jobs
 - Chunk and LOD management using an octree
 - Collider baking in Jobs
-- Simple graph editor for terrain shape
+- Simple graph editor for terrain shape that compiles into a compute shader
+- GPU noise generation
 - Very simple instanced renderer to demonstrate grass rendering

 ## Used in the project